 We offer support to volunteer birdwatchers nationally to record Lesser Spotted Woodpeckers and, where possible, find and monitor nests and to pool the results.
 We aim to promote the cause of Lesser Spots and encourage systematic recording of breeding attempts.

-The project to find and monitor Lesser Spotted Woodpeckers is continuing in 2024.
+The project to find and monitor Lesser Spotted Woodpeckers is continued in 2024.
 From late February onwards please look out for Lesser Spots in your area.
 If you find one please record details and location.
 Birds found from Early March onwards are very likely to nest in that area, so if possible please follow up your sighting and look for the nest in April/May.
-More details on how to find and monitor nests - see also our latest Newsletter and previous years' reports on the news page.
+More details on how to find and monitor nests - see also our latest Newsletter and previous years' reports on the news page

 Ken Smith's talk on The Joys and Challenges of Monitoring Lesser Spotted Woodpeckers for the Rare Breeding Bird Panel on 16 March 2023 is still available on RBBP's uTube website, Talk 10 The joys and challenges of monitoring Lesser Spotted Woodpeckers it lasts 15 minutes.